 Julia and John were not going for a “vision” for their wedding day.
 Instead, they were going for a feeling.
 The distressed walls, an overflow of greenery, and warm tones were not only true to CDMX, but reminded the couple of New Orleans, where Julia lived when she and John had first met.

-I felt a little goofy while creating it, but if I could, I would go back in time and kiss myself for the moment I made a wedding-specific email address.
-It helped me stay organized, and was a great way to compartmentalize wedding planning when necessary.
-I highly recommend!
 If the opportunity strikes, don't miss out on the chance to underpromise/overdeliver during your celebration.
 Ahead of our rehearsal day, which took place on the floating gardens of Xochimilco, we let our guests know we'd be taking a boat ride followed by lunch (which, we did!).
 I didn't realize how vague I had been on the invite, however — what most assumed would be a casual ride on the water followed by a quick lunch turned out to be a floating party, followed by a reception at a stunning garden venue complete with a DJ, dance floor, and amazing food and drink.
 All of our guests left that day saying that this had felt like the wedding already, especially after most thought we were headed to a casual picnic.
 The element of (accidental) surprise turned out to be a lot of fun!

 You didn’t think we forgot the dress details, did you?!
 As amazing as this dress is, it wasn’t easy to come by!
 At the time she began shopping, Julia and John were still living in Mexico City.
 After a failed attempt at finding a dress locally while her mother came to visit, Julia decided to fly to Houston to try her luck in the states.
 Unfortunately – that didn’t work out either.
 The day she was supposed to fly back to Mexico, she decided to head north to New York instead!
 Her very last appointment was at Lee Petra Grebenau, where it seemed she still hadn’t found “the one”.